-- Do not use expressions with side effects in parameters to function-like macros, unless it can be shown that the parameter is used only once inside the macro. - Use caution when passing the address of an object.
+- Use caution when passing the address of an object.
 The object passed could be an alias.
-Aliases can be avoided by following the respective guidelines of TR 24772-1 subclause 6.32.5. - Do not use the restrict keyword unless it can be established that the array parameters to the functions can never overlap.
+Aliases can be avoided by following the respective guidelines of TR 24772-1 subclause 6.32.5. - Do not use a function that includes the restrict keyword unless it can be established that the array parameters to the function, can never overlap.